Return to Invoice Cover (RTI)

 If you claim that your vehicle is stolen, but don’t have an FIR or police complaint towards the same to confirm the same.
 You will need to support your claim with relevant documents.

-When you buy a car, you will be paying for the ‘on-road’ price which includes the ex-showroom price plus the road tax, and then to top it off, the insurance cost, registration charges depending on the class / make of the car.
+When you buy a car, you will be paying for the ex-showroom price plus the road tax, and then to top it off, the insurance cost, registration charges depending on the class / make of the car.
 Phew!
 After all those payments, when your car is totaled, you get back a lesser amount than what you initially paid based on your IDV!
 We agree, it’s pretty unfair.

-This is why, with this Return to Invoice add-on cover, your IDV is the same as the ‘On-Road’ price (a.k.a. the total of all those additional things you paid).
+This is why, with this Return to Invoice add-on cover, your IDV is the same as the price (excluding any uninsured or additional accessories, FASTag, extended warranty, and other non-standard items are not covered under this add-on) that you’ve paid for your car at the time of purchase.

 Simply put, to calculate RTI at the time of claim when your car is stolen or damaged beyond repair, refer to your car’s invoice.
 It is the amount you’ll receive against RTI add-on.